Linzh7/Note-Distributed-Data-Infrastructures/TensorFlow Extended.md

-The engineering side of machine learning used to write custom codes to achieve goal, which leads to a lower code quality and redundant work.
-In some case, those codes even lead to some potential vulnerabilities or hazards.
-Therefore, the people working in Google developed a platform which integrates components of machine learning system to reduce the repetitive work and improve the quality of code.
+The engineering side of machine learning used to write custom codes to achieve goal, which leads to a lower code quality and redundant work and some potential vulnerabilities or hazards as results.
+Therefore, the people working in Google developed a platform which integrates components of machine learning system.
+However, the questions should be solved is not limited to code quality, the environment difference between training and production also could cause many kinds of failures.
+Besides, the commercial products also require lots of features, like stream training.
+Another important factor is the volume of models.
+Nowadays, the convolutional neural networks are tended to be too big to training on single computer,